patthub/patthub/README.md

 - The **Department of Informatology**, Faculty of Journalism, Information and Bibliology, **University of Warsaw**
 - The **Institute of Applied Linguistics**, **University of Warsaw**

-📊 I work with knowledge graphs, metadata, Python scripting, and multilingual NLP pipelines.
-I'm also passionate about open data, FAIR principles, and sustainable research software development.
+📊 I work with knowledge graphs, metadata, Python and ML/NLP technologies I'm also passionate about open data, FAIR principles, and sustainable research software development.

 ---